Home Removable Implant Dentures/Overdentures

 IMPLANT DENTURES (REMOVABLE)When all teeth need to be replaced, one of the options with the best return on investment is the Implant Overdenture.

-Denture wearers often worry about their teeth slipping, becoming loose, or falling out while performing normal activities like talking and eating.
-There are many denture adhesives and creams on the market today to help secure these dental prosthetics to your mouth, but many fall short in providing a confident grip that lasts throughout the day.
+Denture wearers often worry about their teeth slipping, or falling out while performing normal activities like talking and eating.
+There are many adhesives available to help secure them, but don’t provide a confident grip that lasts throughout the day.
 Implant overdentures prevent the need for these products.

 What are Implant Overdentures?

-Implant Overdentures are dentures that are supported by dental implants, but are removed daily for cleaning and maintenance, offering a blend of convenience and improved dental health outcomes for people with missing teeth.
+Implant Overdentures are dentures that are supported by dental implants, but are removed daily for cleaning and maintenance.
+This offers a blend of both convenience and improved dental health outcomes for people with missing teeth.

-Implant Overdentures are often called “Snap-On Dentures” because the mechanisms used to connect the denture to the implants use various types of snap-on type assemblies.
-This Snap Assembly provides stability that regular dentures lack (prevents movement front to back and side to side) and retention (prevents the denture from moving away from the tissues).
+Implant Overdentures are commonly referred to as “Snap-On Dentures” due to snap-on type mechanisms that connect them to the implants.
+This Snap Assembly provides stability that regular dentures lack.
+It prevents movement front to back and side to side, and provides retention.

 Overdentures provide a middle ground between traditional dentures and full implant-supported, fixed (non-removable) dentures.
 They utilize implants to anchor the denture, yet allow for easy removal and cleaning.
 While they are more stable than traditional dentures, they may not offer the same level of comfort and permanence as full fixed implant dentures.